-Apart from this, other customization options include the ability to show or hide feedback, favorite, collections and Show buttons, different types of font sizes and styles, etc. To try out these changes, head over to Settings and click on the Appearance tab from the left-hand side menu bar.
+Apart from this, other customization options include the ability to show or hide feedback, favorite collections, and Show buttons, different types of font sizes and styles, etc. To try out these changes, head over to Settings and click on the Appearance tab from the left-hand side menu bar.

 Cross Sync Support

 Microsoft Edge is available for Windows, iOS, and Android devices.
-Just log in with a Microsoft account and all the data including favorites, passwords, bookmarks, history, etc will be accessible across all the devices.
+Just log in with a Microsoft account, and all the data, including favorites, passwords, bookmarks, history, etc., will be accessible across all the devices.

 Head over to the Settings tab and then click on Phone and Other Devices.
-There you could also find the QR code, simply scan it and the browser will be downloaded on your device.
+There you could also find the QR code, scan it, and the browser will be downloaded on your device.
 Login with the same ID that you have used on your PC and make full use of the sync functionality.
 All due to Microsft Edge chromium source code.

 Built-in Virtual Assistance

 This is one section where Edge beats the Chrome and Firefox browser.
 The integrated virtual assistance makes our work a lot easier and minimizes the manual typing efforts up to a great extent.
-Well, there shouldn’t be any brownie points on guessing which virtual assistance is the browser using (try spelling Cortana).
+Well, there shouldn’t be any brownie points on guessing which virtual assistance the browser is using (try spelling Cortana).

-In its stand-alone sense, Cortana has some way to go before it matches up with Google Assistant, Siri, or even Alexa for that matter, however, its integration into the Edge browser is an interesting addition.
+In its stand-alone sense, Cortana has some way to go before it matches up with Google Assistant, Siri, or even Alexa for that matter; however, its integration into the Edge browser is an interesting addition.

 Another pretty useful addition to the browser due to Microsft Edge chromium source code is the Collection feature.
-You could create a collection of articles and websites, that will remain on the right-hand side of the menu.
+You could create a collection of articles and websites that will remain on the right-hand side of the menu.
 You could also add a note to the Collection.
 Apart from that, importing to Excel and Word is also possible.
 So if you wish to create a new collection, click on the plus icon next to the address bar.